Unintended System Conditions (USC)

 The USC framework is not a separate methodology.
 It is the diagnostic lens that makes PPA work in complex delivery environments where the cause of recurring problems is systemic rather than behavioral.

-Entrowise has identified nine USCs through sustained study of recurring delivery failures across large software enterprises.
-Together they account for the majority of recurring problems observed in modern technology organizations.
+Entrowise has identified thirteen USCs through sustained study of recurring delivery failures across large software enterprises.
+Nine apply across all delivery contexts.
+Four — Intent Drift, Attribution Failure, Oversight Erosion, and Implementation Drift — are primarily applicable in AI-augmented delivery environments.
 Most delivery systems carry two or three of these conditions simultaneously, often with each reinforcing the others.

 USC-1: Workload Saturation